-If you have been injured due to someone else’s negligence then you have the right to seek compensation.
+If you have been injured due to someone else’s negligence, you have the right to seek compensation.
 A lawyer can help you handle the lawsuit, prepare you for your case, and help you settle your claim.

 - Make sure the lawyer practices law in your state and area.
 Your lawyer should be local to the state that you live in.
-This is going to ensure that they know the laws that are going to be associated with your personal injury case.
-While it might seem obvious it is always possible you find a lawyer outside your area that you like, but that doesn’t mean they are the right one for your case.
+This will ensure that they know the laws associated with your injury case.
+While it might seem obvious, it is always possible you find a lawyer outside your area that you like, but that doesn’t mean they are the right one for your case.

 - Consider the types of cases the law firm handles.
 Lawyers can practice in many different areas of the law.
 This means that maybe you heard about a lawyer from a friend that helped them with their divorce.
-That doesn’t mean that they will be able to handle your personal injury claim.
-Think of it this way: you wouldn’t want a general practitioner performing heart surgery, so why would you want a lawyer who doesn’t practice personal injury law to handle your case?
+That doesn’t mean they will be able to handle your injury claim.
+Think of it this way: you wouldn’t want a general practitioner performing heart surgery, so why would you want a lawyer who doesn’t practice a personal injury lawyer to handle your case?

 - Find out as much as you can online.
-The internet is a great tool, and it can really come in handy to learn about the lawyer you are looking into.
-You can find out a lot about a lawyer from their websites but also reviews previous clients have left.
-If they have a lot of negative reviews it is often in your best interest to move on to someone else.
+The internet is a great tool; it can come in handy to learn about the lawyer you are looking into.
+You can learn a lot about a lawyer from their websites and reviews previous clients have left.
+If they have a lot of negative reviews, it is often in your best interest to move on to someone else.

 - Schedule a consultation.
 Once you have a list of lawyers you want to talk to, start booking consultations.
-When you do get to a consultation you should be interviewing the lawyer to ensure that they are a good fit for you and your case.
+When you get to a consultation, you should interview the lawyer to ensure they are a good fit for you and your case.
 This means coming prepared with questions, details, and information you want to know.
-From there you can really determine if it will be a good fit or not.
+From there, you can determine if it will be a good fit.

 - Determine if they have the experience to take your case to trial if necessary.
-While the goal shouldn’t be going to trial, you need to know if your lawyer can.
-You want to find a lawyer who is comfortable in the court setting if your case needs to head that way.
+While the goal shouldn’t be going to trial, you must know if your lawyer can.
+If your case needs to head that way, you want to find a lawyer comfortable in the court setting.
 If not, you could end up with a lower settlement than you need.